 The best scenario for properties in disrepair is for the owner to create a safe environment without having to involve the city whether it be to repair the structure or to hire a contractor to abate the property.
 When the owner is not able to do this on their own, the city will intervene and demolish the unsafe structure to meet building standards.
 The Senior Code Officer works with the property owners to come up with a reasonable outcome before moving forward with a city demolition.
-In October 2019, one demo was completed by the city and two demolitions or repairs were completed by their respective owners.
-At this time one property is pending city demolition and zero are on hold.
+In January 2020, one demo was completed by the city and two demolitions or repairs were completed by their respective owners.
+At this time there are five properties pending city demolition and one is on hold.